davidhozic/discord-advertisement-framework/docs/source/guide/logging.rst

 3. async _save_log(self, guild_context: dict, message_context: dict) [Required]:
     Method that stores the message log.
-    If there is any error in saving the log an exception should be raised, which will then make the logging module automatically use the fallback manager, do not call the fallback manager from this method.
+    If there is any error in saving the log an exception should be raised, which will then make the logging module automatically use the fallback manager, **do not call the fallback manager from this method!**

-    If the error cannot be immediately handled, and you want to permanently switch to a different manager, use :func:`set_logger` function.

     :Parameters:
         **guild_context** (dict) - Contains keys: